Marketing analytics

 The campaign breakdown table provides detailed performance metrics by individual campaign:

-• Campaign: Campaign identifier from your advertising platform (should match to utm_campaign value)
+• Campaign: Campaign identifier from your advertising platform (must match the utm_campaign value in your conversion events)

-• Source: Ad platform name (e.g., google, should match to utm_source value)
+• Source: Ad platform name (e.g., google, must match the utm_source value in your conversion events)

 • Total cost: Total spend for the campaign in your base currency